ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

 ### Data Analysis / findings
 ---
- This is where we include some basic lines of code/ queries or even some of the DAX expression used during analysis;
+ This is where i included some basic lines of code/ queries or even some of the DAX expression used during analysis;
  In the analysis of the data given the following was found

 - The total number of employees is 1470